 - Biology –

 Biology often leads to the road to a medical school.
 And in case you want to go down that road, then a 3.0 GPA is simply not enough.
-Most if not all of the medical colleges look to get only the best and brightest students in their fold.
+Mostly, if not all of the 3.0 GPA medical school look to get only the best and brightest students in their fold.
 So, they demand at least a 3.6 GPA for you to even reach the admission threshold.

 - Business Finance –